 Salad Ingredients

-- 28 ounces Artichoke Hearts 2 (14 oz. cans) drained, rinsed, patted dry and cut into quarters (we used baby artichoke hearts)
+- 28 ounces Artichoke Hearts whole (2 14-ounce cans, packed in water) – drained, rinsed, patted dry, and cut into quarters (we used baby artichoke hearts)

-- 6 ounces Pitted Black Olives drained and rinsed and cut in half
+- 6 ounces Pitted Black Olives drained, rinsed, and cut in half

-- 8 ounces Grape Tomatoes cut in half
+- 8 ounces Grape or Cherry Tomatoes cut in half or into thirds or quarters if they’re on the larger side.

-- 2 tablespoons Sliced Onions sliced paper thin
+- 2 tablespoons Sliced Onions sliced paper-thin (use white, yellow, or red onions)

 Instructions

-- Add the artichokes, black olives, tomatoes and sliced onions to a large bowl and gently toss the ingredients to combine them.
+- Add the artichokes, black olives, tomatoes, and sliced onions to a large bowl.
+Gently toss to combine.

-- Add the dressing to the bowl.
-Stir and toss the artichoke salad gently using a rubber spatula until it is coated in the dressing and combined.
+- Shake the dressing well and pour it over the salad.
+Stir and toss gently using a rubber spatula or wooden spoon until evenly coated.

 Leslie